animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 - I replied:

-> Oh, apologies.
-Attached is a photo of the ID card.
->
-> Also, to specify, I talked to two reps on three occasions, and not only did Progressive fax the policy, but [name anonymized] confirmed that she received it and confirmed twice that my policy with Allstate was cancelled.
+> I talked to two reps on three occasions, and not only did Progressive fax the policy, but [name anonymized] confirmed that she received it and confirmed twice that my policy with Allstate was cancelled.
 She even left a voicemail and confirmed the second time that I would not be charged more than about $40.
 >
 > See attached photo of the ID card.